 Women whose rings cost over $2,000 were three times more likely to complain about stress related to wedding debt.
 On the other hand, those who spent less than $1,000 on their rings were 82-93 percent less likely to be stressed out by wedding finances.

 So while you may be worried about popping the question, don’t forget that you’ve got a wedding to plan (and pay for) as well.

 This post has been provided by Clean Origin, curators of 100% lab-created diamonds.
-We bring our customers exceptional, high-quality jewelry for any momentous occasion.
+We bring our customers exceptional, high-quality jewelry for any momentous occasion (from wedding anniversaries to birthdays).
 Our team of experts has been in the industry for three generations, providing superior quality settings and diamonds for a fraction of the price.
 Clean Origin offers concierge service and a 100-day money back guarantee to back all of its fine jewelry.
 We’d be honored if you made us part of your life’s journey.